dianafreeman/FTC-merger-notification-lookup/ReadMe.md

 # FTC Early [Merger Clearance] Nofitication Lookup
 ### ⚠️ Disclaimer ⚠️

 This app includes summaries of what I believe to be the general gist of FTC guidance on the terminology and concepts related to the [Early Notifications API](https://www.ftc.gov/developer/api/v0/endpoints/hsr-early-termination-notices).
 I read  [this page,](https://www.ftc.gov/enforcement/premerger-notification-program) [this page](https://www.ftc.gov/enforcement/premerger-notification-program/early-termination-notices/about-early-termination-notices), and [this blog post](https://www.ftc.gov/news-events/blogs/competition-matters/2017/08/getting-sync-hsr-timing-considerations).
-I have exactly *NO* legal training, and I did not do any legally viable verification of these summaries. **Trust/interpret summaries with caution** -- this is a purely a development demonstration.
+I have exactly *NO* legal training, and I did not do any legally viable verification of these summaries. **Trust/interpret summaries with caution** -- this is purely a development demonstration using React and Express.

 ![screenshot](./screenshot.png)